woocommerce/woocommerce/readme.txt

 * Feature - Added option to control maximum depth of product category widget, and cleaned up widget naming.
 * Feature - Show sorting options when viewing search results.
 This defaults to sorting by relevance.
 * Feature - Support for the `WC tested up to` plugin header to show which extensions have been tested against updates.
+* Feature - Helper - Filters on the subscription management screen, update notifications, and support for shared licenses.
 * Tweak - Importer now supports menu_order property, adds filename based titles to imported images, and correctly sets post status of variations.
 * Tweak - Made the buyer phone number clickable in the in the order back-end.
 * Tweak - Clean up user is_paying_customer after deleting an order.